Yandex Cloud

 --resource-preset <host_class_ID>

-Managed Service for PostgreSQL will run the update host class command for the cluster.
+Managed Service for PostgreSQL will start updating the host class for your cluster.

 2. In the Managed Service for PostgreSQL cluster description, change the resource_preset_id attribute value under config.resources: